rayvburn/tiago_social_robot/README.md

 # tiago_social_robot

-Packages for social navigation based on TIAGo robot.
+Packages for social navigation experiments based on a TIAGo robot.
+This repository stores common contents that are required for both real and simulated setups.

 ## Run